algernon/keyboardio-worklog/worklog.md

 * Reviewed, tested, and then merged [Kaleidoscope-MouseKeys#17][kaleidoscope-mousekeys/17].
 * Merged [Kaleidoscope-MouseKeys#16][kaleidoscope-mousekeys/16], as it already had a "Thanks!" from Jesse, and the PR works as advertised.
 * Merged [Model01-Firmware#45][model01-firmware/45].
+* Did tons of work related to [Kaleidoscope#276][kaleidoscope/276]: I can now compile the factory firmware with all plugins it uses using the new API.
+The savings are impressive, even with the legacy API still in place, more so with it disabled.
+No pull requests yet, pushing to branches for now, until I have time to properly write down the path that led us here.

  [kaleidoscope-keylogger/2]: https://github.com/keyboardio/Kaleidoscope-KeyLogger/issues/2
  [kaleidoscope-dualuse/13]: https://github.com/keyboardio/Kaleidoscope-DualUse/issues/13